February 8–May 26, 2019

 Read an interview with the exhibition curators.

-Read an article by U-M science writer Liz Watson.
+Read an article about the exhibition by U-M science writer Liz Watson.